Tire tread Line Narrow.png

 There is no such thing as a “Class IV” eBike under the law.

-• Motorized Bicycles are VEHICLES that meet NHTSA safety standards and have an official VIN assigned, that go up to 30 MPH (Mopeds).
+Motorized Bicycles (Mopeds) are VEHICLES that meet NHTSA safety standards and have an official VIN assigned, that go up to 30 MPH (Mopeds).
 If you have a MOPED it requires DMV registration, a motorcycle license (M1 or M2) and motorcycle helmet to operate.

 They are approved like motorcycles by the NHTSA to be street worthy and issued a VIN.

-They are allowed to use bike lanes, but NOT bike paths or cycle tracks or sidewalks.• Motor-Driven Cycles are VEHICLES that go over 30 MPH (typically have no pedals - but might) They are also approved by the NHTSA to be street worthy and require a VIN to get a license plate from the DMV.
+Motorcycles are VEHICLES that go over 30 MPH (typically have no pedals - but might) They are also approved by the NHTSA to be street worthy and require a VIN to get a license plate from the DMV.

 They require a license plate, motorcycle driver’s license & motorcycle helmet to operate.

-They are not allowed on bike lanes, paths or cycle tracks or sidewalks in California.Second: What Class is your Electric Bicycle ?
+They are not allowed on bike lanes, paths or cycle tracks or sidewalks in California.

-Helmets are recommended for BCI rides and required by law for those under 18.Class 2 ‘low speed’ may be throttled (up to 20 mph) without pedaling at all. (some Class IIs offer both pedal assist and throttle)
+Class 2 ‘low speed’ bicycles may be throttled (up to 20 mph) without pedaling at all. (some Class IIs offer both pedal assist and throttle and may be labeled as a “Class 1/2 combo”) They are limited to no more than 750 watts.

 20 mph assist is more than you will need to ride with BCI, but your battery range may be an issue on longer rides.